-Torrance Memorial Medical Center offers 14 private Labor and Delivery rooms
+Torrance Memorial Medical Center offers 14 newly-renovated, private Labor

-that provide the perfect environment for your family's birth experience.
+and Delivery rooms that provide the perfect environment for your family's

-- Dedicated anesthesiologists are available around the clock and have been
+- Our dedicated anesthesiologists are available around the clock and have

 Torrance Memorial is also proud to announce the commencement of our in-house